dirkpetersen/froster/README.md

 ```
 dp@grammy:~$ froster

- usage: froster  [-h] [--debug] {config,cnf,index,idx,archive,arc,restore,rst,delete,del} ...
+usage: froster  [-h] [--debug] {config,cnf,index,idx,archive,arc,restore,rst,delete,del,mount,umount} ...

-A (mostly) automated tool for archiving large scale data after finding folders in the file system that are worth
+A (mostly) automated tool for archiving large scale data after finding folders in the file system that are worth archiving.
-archiving.

 positional arguments:
-  {config,cnf,index,idx,archive,arc,restore,rst,delete,del}
+  {config,cnf,index,idx,archive,arc,restore,rst,delete,del,mount,umount}
                         sub-command help
     config (cnf)        Bootstrap the configurtion, install dependencies and setup your environment.
-You will need
+You will need to answer a
-                        to answer a few questions about your cloud setup.
+                        few questions about your cloud setup.
-    index (idx)         Scan a file system folder tree using 'pwalk' and generate a hotspots CSV file that lists the
+    index (idx)         Scan a file system folder tree using 'pwalk' and generate a hotspots CSV file that lists the largest
-                        largest folders.
-As this process is compute intensive the index job will be automatically
+                        folders.
+As this process is compute intensive the index job will be automatically submitted to Slurm if
-                        submitted to Slurm if the Slurm tools are found.
+                        the Slurm tools are found.
-    archive (arc)       Select from a list of large folders, that has been created by 'froster index', and archive a
+    archive (arc)       Select from a list of large folders, that has been created by 'froster index', and archive a folder to
-                        folder to S3/Glacier.
-Once you select a folder the archive job will be automatically
+                        S3/Glacier.
+Once you select a folder the archive job will be automatically submitted to Slurm.
+You can
-                        submitted to Slurm.
-You can also automate this process
+                        also automate this process
-    restore (rst)       This command restores data from AWS Glacier to AWS S3 One Zone-IA.
-You do not need to
+    restore (rst)       Restore data from AWS Glacier to AWS S3 One Zone-IA.
+You do not need to download all data to local
-                        download all data to local storage after the restore is complete.
-Just mount S3.
+                        storage after the restore is complete.
+Just use the mount sub command.
-    delete (del)        This command removes data from a local filesystem folder that has been confirmed to be
+    delete (del)        Remove data from a local filesystem folder that has been confirmed to be archived (through checksum
-                        archived (through checksum verification).
+                        verification).
 Use this instead of deleting manually
+    mount (umount)      Mount or unmount the remote S3 or Glacier storage in your local file system at the location of the
+                        original folder.

 optional arguments:
   -h, --help            show this help message and exit